nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Cons:

 * Pro version is quite expensive
-* There is no dedicated ‘Sync’ button
+* There is no dedicated Â‘SyncÂ’ button
     * Setup is a bit lengthy, and may require you to download the mobile version as well